1. The atmosphere is a mixture of several gases. Near the earth’s surface contains mainly:

 Ans. (d) Ionosphere

-- Radio signals bounce off the Ionosphere.
+- Radio signals (important for wireless communication) bounce off the Ionosphere.

 - This area also has cosmic rays and the Northern and Southern lights (Aurora Borealis and Aurora Australis).